capstoneconnector/In-classroom-Data-Collector/Meetings/TeamMeetings/December/Week2.md

 <h2>Location: Robert Bell</h2>
 <h3>Time: 12:30 P.M.</h3>
 <h4>Discussion:</h4>
 <p>Wrote unit tests.
 We used phpunit for our tests.
-Checked for files and did some generic math tests to show that unit testing is setup and and functional. </p>
+Checked for files and did some generic math tests to show that unit testing is setup and and functional.
+We also discusses the colloquium held on Tuesday and talked about how we can implement some of the techniques and tools into our project</p>